Enisseo/ephl/README.md

 ?>
 ```

 Happy?
-Now we added a Controller, why not a View?
+Now that we've added a Controller, why not a View?

 **hello3.php**
 ```php